Mykezero/phoenix/Readme.md

 1. Enable the linux subsystem for Windows in "Turn Windows features on or off"

-2. Install opensuse as the subsystem shell.
+2. Install ubuntu as the subsystem shell.

 3. Open bash in Window's powershell